Board of Directors

 The Board of Directors have been involved in regulatory approval and commercialization of devices and treatments for heart failure and heart disease globally.
 They also have significant connections with leading global medical device companies including Medtronic, Johnson & Johnson, Boston Scientific, Baxter Healthcare and Edwards Lifesciences.

-John Erb has over 35 years of experience in the medical device industry.
-Mr. Erb has been Chairman and Chief Executive Officer of Cardia Access, Inc., a medical device company focused on novel technologies for pacing the heart since 2007.
+John Erb has over 40 years of experience in the medical device industry.
+Mr. Erb is co-founder of NuAx, Inc. (formerly Cardia Access, Inc.), a medical device company involved in developing new devices for the treatment of heart disease.

 From 2001 through 2006, Mr. Erb was Chief Executive Officer of CHF Solutions, Inc., a medical device company focused on the treatment of congestive heart failure.
 CHF Solutions, Inc. was acquired by Gambro.
 From 1997 through 2001, Mr. Erb was President and Chief Executive Officer of IntraTherapeutics, Inc., a medical device company involved in the development, manufacturing and distribution of peripheral vascular stents.
 IntraTherapeutics, Inc. was acquired by Sulzer Medica.

 Previously, Mr. Erb was Vice President of Operations for Schneider Worldwide, a division of Pfizer, Inc. Mr. Erb spent 10 years with Johnson & Johnson’s Iolab Division and started his career with American Hospital Supply Corporation.